MahmoudMohsen0/who-wil-win-the-million/README.md

 ### Lifelines

-Each game has a set of lifelines to assist the player with questions.
+Each game has a set of lifelines to assist the player with the questions.
 In the standard format, each game has three lifelines, and each lifeline can be used only once per game.
 It's also possible to use more than one lifeline on a single question.
 The standard lifelines used in the original format of the game show include:

 -   **50:50 (Fifty-Fifty):**